bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

             setTimeOut(callback,1000);
     }

-__Note:__ Most anytime one is in a callback situation (whether via button presses, promises, setTimeout etc.) the __this__ problem may arise.
-This is one of the most common forms of bugs in JS-code.
+_Note: Most anytime one is in a callback situation (whether via button presses, promises, setTimeout etc.) the `this` problem may arise.
+This is one of the most common forms of bugs in JS-code._

 ### From Objects to JSON and back

 [JSON](https://www.json.org/) is the standard file object notation from JavaScript.
-JSON makes storing database "like" files very easy.
+JSON makes storing "database-like" files very easy.
 We use JSON strings (and ultimately files) extensively within BioImage Suite Web.
 For example, consider an object dictionary of the form:

-    let obj={
+    let obj = {
         weight: 80
         height: 1.75,
         ismetric: true